 A recent video by the Sign Duo, https://www.youtube.com/watch?v=_gXbWtGAcS8, highlights the discrimination that can occur when businesses are not prepared to handle even the most basic interactions with customers who are deaf or hard of hearing.

 In the video, employees are clearly not trained to serve a deaf customer at their drive-thru window, and respond with poor service, poor treatment.
 Experiences like this will likely lose customers for life.
 These problems don’t rest with the employees alone, however.
-The lack of a business plan for serving deaf customers at the drive-thru, and the lack of training and guidelines for the employees, leaves the employees confused and unprepared, which directly translates to disrespected and dissatisfied customers.
+The lack of a business plan for serving deaf or hard of hearing customers at the drive-thru, and the lack of training and guidelines for the employees, leaves the employees confused and unprepared, which directly translates to disrespected and dissatisfied customers.

 With an annual disposable income of over $8 trillion globally, people with disabilities plus their friends and families are a valuable customer base.
 And with the speed and stretch of social media, businesses can’t ignore their mistakes.
 While it would be wonderful if the world treated all people equally, the bottom line is that businesses simply can’t afford to not be inclusive and accessible in today’s world.

 Fortunately, there are easy accommodations that businesses can employ and everyone can advocate for to assist customers who are deaf or hard of hearing, which will minimize frustration while providing great customer service: